readium/css/docs/CSS19-api.md

 --RS__linkColor
 ```

-The `color` for the links in the reading mode.
+The `color` for the links in the theme.

 * * *